AVSystem/scala-commons/docs/GenCodec.md

 object Tree extends HasPolyGenCodec[Tree]
 ```

-Note that for generic types it's not possible to use `HasGenCodec`, we must
-resort to using `GenCodec.materialize` manually.
+Note that for generic types we must use `HasPolyGenCodec` instead of `HasGenCodec`.
+It should also be relatively easy to create custom versions of these base companion classes for whatever combination of type kind, bounds and implicit dependencies.

 ```scala
 sealed abstract class Key[T](value: T)